 > “We couldn’t authenticate your Chromecast.”

 These alerts confirm that an untrusted device error is disrupting normal operations.
-Whether you’re trying to use your streaming device for video or your audio streaming device for music, the cast untrusted device error is interfering with what should be a simple, seamless connection.
+Whether you’re trying to use your streaming device for video or your audio streaming device for music, the Cast untrusted device error is interfering with what should be a simple, seamless connection.
 Even users trying to enjoy content via YouTube cast untrusted device encounters are facing the same frustrating issue.

-Root Causes and Community Response
+Root Causes

-Google’s Response and Next Steps
+Google’s Response and Solution